utah-cs3550-fa24/assignments/hw4.md

 transformations before passing the list of submissions and errors to the template.

+Write good, or at least not bad, error messages.

 If you ever see an input field with in invalid submission ID, that error message doesn't correspond to any specific submission on the page.
 Instead, put a generic error message in an `<output>` element,